chubin/cheat.sh/README.md

     curl cht.sh/curl
     curl https://cheat.sh/rsync
     curl https://cht.sh/tr
 ```

-You can use both HTTPS and HTTP to access the service, and both the long (cheat.sh) and the short (cht.sh) service names.
+As you can see, you can use both HTTPS and HTTP to access the service, and both the long (cheat.sh) and the short (cht.sh) service names.

 Here `tar`, `curl`, `rsync`, and `tr` are names of the UNIX/Linux commands, you want to get cheat sheets for.